Taxi from Podgorica Airport to Shkoder 45€

 If you have a ton of baggage or came in a bigger company, a mini-van or a van will wait for you, and make your trip from Podgorica to Shkoder even comfier.

-Things to do, places to see in Shkoder
+Taxi from Podgorica Airport to Shkoder, places to see in Shkoder

 The biggest lake in Southern Europe, which is the largest in the Balkan peninsula, should be just enough to make up one’s mind about visiting Shkoder, one of the most preserved ancient venues in Albania.